tarolandia/vinyl/README.md

 ## Introduction

-“Vinyl” is a simple gem that allows developer to define different access levels for a resource and a serie of local and global validators to gain access to those levels.
+"Vinyl” is a simple gem that allows developer to define different access levels for a resource and a serie of local and global validators to gain access to those levels.
 It works by analizing a series of validators defined by you and returning a number representing the access level a particular request is able to reach.

 ## What is it useful for?

 This gem is useful when you need to control the output depending on who wants to access to a resource.
-For example: user A wants to get user B’s profile.
+For example: user A wants to get user B's profile.
 If A == B, A have full access to data
 If A is friend of B, A can see private data but not config data If A is not friend of B, A only can see public data